 ‘Riding the line’, or lane splitting, allows motorcyclists to navigate between congested areas around Ventura County rather than waiting behind cars.
 Many deemed this much safer for motorcyclists stuck in stop-and-go traffic as it can help curb rear end collisions.
 However, some motorists disagree.

 Provided motorcyclists are splitting safely, the act is not illegal.
 And although passenger cars may take offense to this, California code makes it illegal for motorists to intentionally block or impede bikers from lane splitting.

-As motorcycle season takes full effect, you’ll see plenty of lane splitting happening around California.
-Unless you’d like to deal with a particularly angry biker and their retained Oxnard motorcycle accidents attorney, don’t be mean to bikers splitting lanes.
+As the motorcycle season takes full effect, you’ll see plenty of lane splitting happening around California.
+Unless you’d like to deal with a particularly angry biker and their retained Oxnard motorcycle accident attorney, don’t be mean to bikers splitting lanes.